Georgia's new abortion law spurs boycott by multiple film production companies

 “Our comparative assessments of locations for upcoming development will pull Georgia off the list until we can be assured the health options and civil liberties of our female colleagues are unimpaired,” Simon tweeted Wednesday.

-Mark Duplass, whose Duplass Brother Production has a multifilm deal with Netflix, tweeted, “Don’t give your business to Georgia,” and asked other producers to join him.
+Mark Duplass, whose Duplass Brothers Production has a multifilm deal with Netflix, tweeted, “Don’t give your business to Georgia,” and asked other producers to join him.

 While the announced boycott may be limited at this point, others in the film industry may join it.

-CounterNarrative Films said it will no longer work in Georgia, and Christine Vachon, whose company, Killer Films has produced Oscar-winning and -nominated films like “Boys Don’t Cry” and “Carol,” tweeted her company won’t film in Georgia “until this ridiculous law is overturned.”
+CounterNarrative Films said it will no longer work in Georgia, and Christine Vachon, whose company, Killer Films, has produced Oscar-winning and nominated films like “Boys Don’t Cry” and “Carol,” tweeted that her company won’t film in Georgia “until this ridiculous law is overturned.”

 “It is important to remember that similar legislation has been attempted in other states, and has either been enjoined by the courts or currently being challenged,” the association said.